 As part of the process, very fine acupuncture needles may be inserted into the upper and lower extremities and/or ears to stimulate the release of hormones that are associated with reducing pain, nausea, and fatigue; and for boosting the immune system.
 Due to the extreme fineness of the needles, patients generally feel very little discomfort.
 In fact, most patients find acupuncture sessions relaxing.
 All treatments in Aurora cancer clinics are provided in group settings with 3-4 patients seated comfortably together.
 There is no need to disrobe.

-Due to generous donations to the Aurora Health Care Foundation, cancer patients treated by Aurora providers receive their first three treatments free.
-If they wish to continue to receive the benefits of acupuncture after those first three treatments, the cost is only $25.00 per follow-up treatment.
+Due to generous donations to the Aurora Health Care Foundation, cancer patients treated by Aurora providers receive their first treatment free.
+If they wish to continue to receive the benefits of acupuncture after that first treatment, the cost is only $30.00 per follow-up treatment.

 Learn more about our acupuncture offerings.